Financial Crisis Grant

 Qualifying Criteria: The GSA Financial Crisis Grant Program is intended to be used as a last resort when it is clear that no other sources of aid are available.
-It is not intended to relieve financial hardship that should have, or could have, been foreseen and budgeted for.
+It is not intended to relieve financial hardship that should have, or could have, been foreseen and budgeted.
 Eligible circumstances include, but are not limited to:

-- the sudden death or mortal illness of a close relative overseas in a student's home country
+- The sudden death or mortal illness of a close relative overseas in a student's home country

-- unavoidable homelessness/destitution
+- Unavoidable homelessness/destitution

 - Serious illness of uninsured dependent child or spouse.